tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 for some time after "not_after", and will need to consider clock skew, internal caches and the like, when selecting the "not_before" and "not_after" values.

-Client MAY cache the ESNIKeys for a particular domain based on the TTL of the Resource Record, but SHOULD NOT cache it based on the not_after value, to allow servers to rotate the keys often and improve forward secrecy.
+Client MAY cache the ESNIRecord values for a particular domain based on the TTL of the Resource Record, but SHOULD NOT cache them based on the not_after value of the ESNIKeys structure, to allow servers to rotate the keys often and improve forward secrecy.

-Note that the length of this structure MUST NOT exceed 2^16 - 1, as the RDLENGTH is only 16 bits {{RFC1035}}.
+Note that the length of the ESNIRecord structure MUST NOT exceed 2^16 - 1, as the RDLENGTH is only 16 bits {{RFC1035}}.

 ## Encrypted SNI DNS Resolution {#esni-resolution}

-This section describes a client ESNI resolution algorithm using a new "address_set" extension described below.
-Future specifications may introduce new extensions and corresponding resolution algorithms.
+This section describes a client ESNI resolution algorithm using an "address_set" extension for the ESNIRecord structure.
+Future specifications may introduce new ESNIRecord extensions and corresponding resolution algorithms.

 ### Address Set Extension

-ESNIKeys records MAY indicate a specific IP address(es) for the host(s) in possession of the ESNI private key via the following mandatory "address_set" ESNIKeys extension:
+ESNIRecord values MAY indicate one or more IP addresses for the host(s) in possession of the private key corresponding to one of the keys provided in the ESNIKeys structure, via the following mandatory "address_set" extension:

 ~~~
     enum {